JamesCollerton/Learning-Kubernetes/kubernetes.md

 - Logs from containers running on a pod can be viewed via `kubectl logs`.
 - You can go into your container and have a poke around via `kubectl exec`.
 - You can view metrics with `kubectl top pod`
+- You can implement Kubernetes [audit logging](https://kubernetes.io/docs/tasks/debug/debug-cluster/audit/), which will track what happens on your cluster.

 #### Commands